-The first advisory meeting to explore this idea further took place on October 9th.
-It was chaired by Caroline Lucas MP and hosted in the beautiful and inspirational Linnean Society on Piccadilly in central London .
+The first advisory meeting with Caroline to explore this idea further took place on October 9th in the beautiful and inspirational Linnean Society on Piccadilly in central London .

-This is the original flyer I put together to give a background to the idea:
+This is the original flyer I put together:

 Over the last 40 years the Uk has lost 50% of the mass of its wildlife.
 Half as many birds, insects, mammals, wildflowers and amphibians live along side us.
-Bird song is thinner, the buzz around the flowers is quieter and there is less colour in the fields.
+Bird song has thinned, the buzz around the flowers is quieter and there is less colour in the fields.

 This is sad for many reasons, not least because we need other life to support our agriculture, provide healthy soils and clean air and pure water.
 Important as these services obviously are, there are other reasons to lament the loss of British wildlife.
 The sight, sound and activity of life on earth inspires in us all kinds of creativity.
 Human beings are drawn to other life and have expressed that in many ways.
 We have painted animals on cave walls, written about them from the earliest times, used them to express our deepest fears and hopes in folklore, tales and poems.
 To lose the natural world is to lose so much of what makes us human.